awesto/django-shop/docs/reference/search.rst

 Populate the Database
 ---------------------

-To build the index in Elasticsearch, invoke:
+To build the index in Elasticsearch, invoke ``./manage.py search_index --rebuild``.
+If German and English are configured, then the output may look like:

 .. code-block:: shell

-	./manage.py search_index --rebuild
+	$ ./manage.py search_index --rebuild
 	Deleting index 'awesome_bookstore.de.products'
 	Deleting index 'awesome_bookstore.en.products'
 	Creating index 'awesome_bookstore.de.products'